Elena Baltacha: 2011

 Baltacha began the year at the Hobart International, but lost to Roberta Vinci in the second round.
 Baltacha then entered the Australian Open without having to qualify.
 In the first round, she defeated American qualifier Jamie Hampton.
-In round two, however, she was defeated by former world number 1 and 2004 Australian Open Champion Justine Henin.
+In round two, however, she was defeated by former world No. 1 and 2004 Australian Open champion, Justine Henin.
 Her next tournament was the Pattaya Open, where she lost to sixth seed Peng Shuai.

 Baltacha lost in the first round of the Dubai Tennis Championships to Alexandra Dulgheru.
 She then lost in the second round of qualifying at the Qatar Ladies Open to Klára Zakopalová.
 In the first round of the Indian Wells Open, Baltacha saved four match points at 2–6, 4–5 in the first round against Roberta Vinci, finally winning in three sets.
 In the second round she was defeated by 12th seed Flavia Pennetta.
 In the first round of the Miami Open, Baltacha defeated Sybille Bammer.
 However, she was defeated in the second round by Klára Zakopalová, the 32nd seed.
 After direct acceptance into the main draw of the French Open, Baltacha defeated American qualifier Sloane Stephens.
 Due to the previous win by fellow Briton Heather Watson, it was the first time since 1992 that two British women had cleared the first round of the French Open.
 In the second round, Baltacha drew another American Vania King, who defeated her in three sets.
 On 12 June, Baltacha won her first tournament of the season, winning the Nottingham Challenge without dropping a single set throughout the tournament, defeating Petra Cetkovská in the final.

 An improvement on the previous years disappointment, Baltacha reached the second round of Wimbledon by a victory over Mona Barthel.
 She failed to progress, however, losing to the 20th seed, Peng Shuai.
 She went on to enter the qualifying draw of the Cincinnati Open, but despite being seeded tenth, she lost in the first round against Olga Govortsova.
 She then went on to the inaugural Texas Tennis Open.
 She managed first and second round wins over Barbora Záhlavová-Strýcová and third seed Julia Görges before a quarterfinal loss to Aravane Rezaï.

 Baltacha's next tournament was the US Open, where in the first round she walked over American wildcard Jamie Hampton.
 Hampton had to retire unexpectedly due to cramp and dehydration as she collapsed on the base line.
 She lost to Svetlana Kuznetsova in the second round.
 Her final tournament of the year was the Internationaux de la Vienne, where she got all the way to the final only to lose to Kimiko Date-Krumm, in straight sets.